 Students Taking Exceptional Pride and Upholding Progress (Step Up) is a retention initiative for WKU African-American Juniors and Seniors who are experiencing academic difficulty.
 These students must earn a 2.0 GPA for the current semester to avoid being academically dismissed from WKU.
-The intent of this program is to comply with the Kentucky Council on Postsecondary Education mandates to increase retention and graduation rates of African-American students.
+The intent of this initiative is to comply with the Kentucky Council on Postsecondary Education mandates to increase retention and graduation rates of African-American students.

 Students agree to: